 Differences Between Cordless Impact Drills and Impact Wrenches

-Impact wrenches are larger, heavier, and significantly more powerful than impact drivers (in terms of output torque).
-Impact wrenches have approximately 7 times the power of impact drivers.
-Moreover, impact wrenches make use of a square drive (1/2 inch), typically used for sockets, and are made for fastening and loosening bolts.
+Impact wrenches are larger, heavier, and significantly more powerful than impact drivers (in terms of output torque). wrenches have approximately 7 times the power of drivers.
+Moreover, these wrenches make use of a square drive (1/2 inch), typically used for sockets, and are made for fastening and loosening bolts.
 Most impact drivers, on the other hand, utilize a 0.25-inch hex drive to drive screws and bolts or drill holes, which can be used with any bit or socket with a hex shank.

-Impact drivers may be used for a wide range of tasks (more on this later).
+These drivers may be used for a wide range of tasks (more on this later).
 Due to the tool’s great level of force, you should only use impact wrenches for certain high-power jobs like assembly and maintenance of machinery.

 Cordless Impact Drills vs. Hammer Drills